Category Archives: Former Monarchies

 A contemporary engraving depicting the Exchange of the Princesses over the Caia River on the Portugal-Spain border; Credit – Wikipedia

 Mariana Victoria and José developed a close relationship.
 They both enjoyed hunting as well as music.
 Mariana Victoria was an accomplished singer and they patronized Italian opera singers and the theater.
-They were both passionately religious but despite this, José had several mistresses much to the dislike of his wife.
+They were both passionately religious but despite this, José had several mistresses much to his wife’s dislike.

 Mariana Victoria and José had four daughters but there were also four stillbirths including one stillborn son.
 Two daughters remained unmarried.
 Maria Ana Francisca was a proposed bride for Louis, Dauphin of France, the son of Louis XV, King of France who predeceased his father, but Mariana Victoria rejected the marriage.
 When another daughter Doroteia was proposed as a wife for Louis Philippe II, Duke of Orléans, Mariana Victoria again refused the match.
 After the death of her husband, Mariana Victoria negotiated the marriage of the youngest daughter Benedita to José, Prince of Brazil, Mariana Victoria’s grandson.